hierocles/stardelta/README.md

    - Click "Browse" to select the patch file.
    - Click "Browse" to select the output directory.
    - Click "Apply Patch" to apply the patch.

-## Logging

-The application uses the `tauri_plugin_log` plugin for logging and error tracing.
-Logs are available in the webview console.

 ## Contributing